crashoverride777/swifty-sk-scroll-view/README.md

 It is much better to use a UICollectionView for a scrollable list due to cell reusage end efficiency.
 You can subclass UICollectionViews in similar fashion than this helper.

-I will continue to maintain this repositiory indefinately.
+I will continue to maintain this repositiory indefinitely.

 ## Requirements